achristen/Meteobike/QGIS-Analysis/readme.md

 ![Images/QGIS_LandCoverFractionExample.png](Images/QGIS_LandCoverFractionExample.png)

 The figure shows an example of a subset of visualized `lc_tree` at 50 x 50 m resolution for Freiburg.
-Dark green grid cells contain a lot of trees (parks, forests), white grid cells have none to few trees.
+Dark green grid cells contain a lot of trees (parks, forests), white grid cells have no to few trees.
 Dots are Meteobike measurements.
-Note that in this example the colors of the color ramp have been set to a transparency of 50%.
-Further the map in the background has been set to a stauration of `-100` (right-click on the `OpenStreetMap` layer, select `Properties....`, then under `Symbology` in the section `Color Rendering` set `Saturation` to the minimum).
+Note that in this example the colors of the color ramp have been set to a opacity of 50 %.
+Further, the map in the background has been set to a stauration of `-100` (right-click on the `OpenStreetMap` layer, select `Properties....`, then under `Symbology` in the section `Color Rendering` set `Saturation` to the minimum).

 ### Merge land cover fractions with the Meteobike data